chamele0n1c/WiFi-Bye/README.md

  *MAX UPTO 4 WIRELESS WLAN CARDs
  *enable airmon-ng on all cards prior to execution
- *then execute from a commandline
+ *then execute from a cmd

 *GIT download executables - ONLY FIRST TIME INSTALL